 a group of adult learners in a classroom

-The CSU seeks greater flexibility as a way to respond to a tight budget forecast for California.
+The CSU seeks greater flexibility as a way to respond to the workforce shortage forecast for California.
 AB 2395 does not ask for additional funds from the state and it is supported by California Competes and the Southern California College Attainment Network.

 PaCE, also called extended education, caters to working adults and extends resources beyond the traditional university setting to accommodate the educational and professional development needs of today’s workforce in a variety of program formats and settings, including online.